redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 ## What Is a Version Control System?

-A version control system (VCS) is a set of computational tools that allow users to systematically track changes to file or set of files within a specific repository.
+A version control system (VCS) is a set of computational tools that allow users to systematically track changes to a file or set of files within a directory.
 A VCS also allows for users to "roll back" to an earlier version of their file(s) if they so choose.

 ### What is Distributed Version Control?